combefis/combefis.github.io/teaching/ecam.md

     <p>You can find the list of courses that I am currently teaching, and that
     I taught in the past, hereafter, along with the level of students attending the course and a short description of it.
-For each course, only the activities I am involved in are mentioned.</p>
+For each course, only the activities I am involved in are mentioned.
+More details with resources for some courses are available on subsequent pages.</p>

     <h2>Currently taught</h2>